alexqbo/qbo-home/README.md

 # `QBO Home`

 QBO is the fastest and easiet k8s deployment out there.
 It uses Docker in Docker [https://kind.sigs.k8s.io/](https://kind.sigs.k8s.io/) node images to deploy k8s clusters in seconds in MAC and Linux.
 It has a web graphical interface and a Websockets API.
-It doesn't require virtual machines
+It doesn't require virtual machines.
+It is written in C and runs in docker.

+> See here for latest image: https://hub.docker.com/repository/docker/eadem/qbo-api

 Compatible with docker kind images [https://hub.docker.com/r/kindest/node/tags](https://hub.docker.com/r/kindest/node/tags)